 Average rents in Germany are typically described as a cost per square meter.

 According to the Federal Institute for Building, Urban and Spatial Research, the apartments in Germany are rented out for an average of €8 a square meter, with prices ranging from around €4 per square meter (Wunsiedel/Vogtlandkreis) to €10 (Berlin) to €16 (Munich).

-Thanks to heavy international investment plus an economy that weathered the financial crisis relatively well, Germany’s properties are in demand and rents are rising across the board.
+Thanks to heavy international investment plus an economy that weathered the financial crisis relatively well, Germany’s properties are in demand.
+Rents are rising across the board.
 As legislation restricts rental increases for existing tenants, prices are often increased dramatically when a new lease is arranged.

 This means that even if you take over a lease from a friend or rent an identical unit in the same building, the rent for the new lease may be much higher.
 In 2015, rent control laws (Mietpreisbremse) were introduced, but a report by the German Institute for Economic Research in 2018 found that they had only had an effect on a tiny proportion of tenants.

 Deposits and utilities in Germany

-A deposit (Kaution) is usually requested by the landlord and is commonly equal to three months’ rent.
+A deposit (Kaution) is common, generally equal to three months’ rent.
 It should not be more than this amount, and must be deposited in a special savings account.

-Utility costs are not typically included in the rent – but this should be laid out in the tenancy agreement.
-The property will typically be described as Kaltmiete, literally the ‘cold rent’, i.e. without heating or utilities.
+Utility costs are not typically part of the rent, however.
+This should be laid out in the tenancy agreement.
+The property is typically described as Kaltmiete, literally the ‘cold rent’, i.e. without heating or utilities.
 A Warmmiete will include heating and possibly the other costs (Nebenkosten) such as management fees and other utilities.